yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 > After Lockpick_RCM has finished dumping the keys, the files will be stored in `sdcard:/switch/prod.keys` and `sdcard:/switch/title.keys`.

+**Step 4:** Press any button to return to the main menu.

+**Step 5:** Navigate through the menu using the `Volume` buttons to highlight and select `Dump Amiibo Keys` using the `Power` button.

+> The amiibo decryption keys will be stored in `sdcard:/switch/key_retail.bin`.

-**Step 4:** Press any button to return to the main menu, then navigate using the `Volume` buttons to highlight and select `Reboot to hekate` using the `Power` button.
+**Step 6:** Press any button to return to the main menu, then navigate using the `Volume` buttons to highlight and select `Reboot to hekate` using the `Power` button.
 You should now be booted back into Hekate.

 ## Dumping System Firmware